 Key Stage 3 - Religious Education

-Religion and beliefs inform our values and are reflected in what we say and how we behave.
-The overarching aim for Religious Education at key stage 3 is to develop the pupils’ knowledge and understanding of the religions and beliefs which form part of contemporary society.
+Religion and world views inform our values and are reflected in what we say and how we behave.
+The overarching aim for Religious Education at Key Stage 3 is to develop the pupils’ knowledge and understanding of the religions and beliefs which form part of contemporary society.

 The Religious Education curriculum also contributes to pupils’ personal development and well-being and to community cohesion by promoting mutual respect and tolerance in a diverse society.
 It offers opportunities for personal reflection and spiritual development, deepening the understanding of the significance of religion in the lives of others – individually, communally and cross-culturally.

-The approach to teaching is thematic, drawing upon Hinduism, Judaism, Christianity, Sikhism and Islam.
-Through themes pupils will :
+The approach to teaching is systematic, drawing upon Hinduism, Judaism, Christianity, Sikhism, Buddhism, Islam and Humanism.
+Through a variety of themes pupils will: